ducay-aristotle/Pong_Exercise/README.md

 - Fundamentals of using C#
 - Fundamentals with working inside the Unity Engine.
 - Fundamentals with creating and using prefabs

+# what needs fixing
+- Fix the score board to reset the ball and add points to whomever scored.